Fidelity to launch own ETF play but plans to lean on partners

 "BlackRock has about 40 percent of the ETF market so that is a really good partner to have," said Todd Rosenbluth, an ETF analyst at S&P Capital IQ.

-Fidelity is using an approach that is similar to Charles Schwab Corp, which had $179 billion in ETF assets on its platform at the end of September.
+Fidelity is using an approach that is similar to Charles Schwab Corp (SCHW.N), which had $179 billion in ETF assets on its platform at the end of September.
 Schwab's proprietary ETFs had $14.2 billion in assets.

 In March, Fidelity expanded its three-year relationship with BlackRock's iShares business, promoting 65 iShares ETFs to clients without charging a commission.
 Previously, Fidelity listed just 30 of such funds.